Salion0/VinePlantHealthApp/TaskAssignment.md

 - Model study and creation:
   - Study and research of papers and dataset
   - Tuning of the CNN
-  - Model train and formation
+  - Model train and formation using keras and tensorflow
   - Model evaluation
   - Model conversion
 - App testing